clearechoes/touhou-card/README.md

 a working NW.js (a.k.a node-webkit) template for angularJS (currently for OSX only)

-# How to : OSX
+# How to
 1. Clone this repo.
-2. Run `./install.sh` from terminal, inside this repo.
+2. Run `./install.sh` from terminal, inside this repo.'
 3. Run `npm install && bower install`
 3. Open nwjs.app and you're good to go.

-# How to : Windows
-1. Clone this repo.
-2. Run `install.bat`
-3. Open nwjs.exe and you're good to go.

 # Structure
 I hate having to import every single JS into index.html, so I used RequireJS